When you imagine hackers, what do you see?

 Use common sense when providing personal information, making sure to ask yourself why people need to know what they say they need to know.

 Hackers have a lot of your personal information at their disposal already.
-Don’t trust them just because they provide information that only your friends should know.
+Don’t trust them because they provide information only your friends should know.